wrapperband/FeathercoinWalletGuide/README.md

 # Feathercoin Wallet Guide

 Feathercoin Wallet guide aims to show how to use the features of the Feathercoin Wallet.
-It's applicable to wallet versions 0.9.6 or above.
+The information contained is based on Feathercoin wallet version 0.9.6.

 ### Feathercoin (FTC) Core Wallet : Main Features